Endoscopic Spine Surgery Is Here

 You Are Not Alone

-Eight out of 10 adults experience back pain in their life.1,2
+Eight out of 10 adults experience back pain in their lives.1,2

 The spine is one of the most complex structures in the human body and plays a critical role in allowing movement and providing stability.
 Damage due to an injury or condition can affect the spine’s ability to move like it should, and you may experience symptoms including pain or discomfort, numbness, weakness, muscle stiffness, and more.